Roasted Tomato Soup

 Tomato soup in a white bowl.

-When selecting tomatoes for your soup, consider the desired flavor and texture you aim to achieve.
+When selecting tomatoes for your soup, consider the desired flavor and texture you want to achieve.
 You can even mix different types of tomatoes to create a complex and multi-dimensional flavor profile.

 • Cherry Tomatoes: These tiny, juicy tomatoes bring a natural sweetness and vibrant color to the soup.
 They’re excellent for roasting to enhance their flavor.